 Nepal’s varied topography despite its small area has made it an explorer’s paradise.
 The Himalayan country surprisingly bears eight of the world’s highest mountains.
 Among the 14 peaks over 8,000m around the world, Nepal’s fortunate location boasts eight which include Mount Everest, Kanchenjunga, Lhotse, Makalu, Dhaulagiri, Manaslu, Cho Oyu, and Annapurna.
 The peaks in the Himalayan range are glorified each year by daring adventurers who visit the site of these mountains and even scale them.

-Here is the 8 Highest Peaks in Nepal
+Here are the 8 Highest Peaks in Nepal

 Mount Everest (8,848.86 m)

 The earth’s highest mountain Everest is also known as Chomolungma in the local Tibetan dialect which means Mother of the World and Sagarmatha in Nepali meaning “Forehead in the Sky”.
 Everest has become one of the most sought out destinations for adventurers since its discovery as the highest mountain during the Great Trigonometrical Survey of India in 1856.

 Everest was successfully scaled on May 29, 1953, by the team of Sir Edmund Hillary of New Zealand and Tenzing Norgay of Nepal.
 The legend of George H. L. Mallory who died in the 1924 expedition and debates surrounding the fact that he could have reached the top remains unresolved.
 More than 7,000 summits have been made to date which even includes 193 summits without supplementary oxygen.